brentthayer1/capstone1/README.md

 ![attribute_heat_map](/images/attribute_heat_map.png)

+Applying a Bonferroni correction against my alpha value of 0.05, I concluded that each attribute and it's correlation with popularity was statistically significant.

 ## Conclusion

 Even though the correlation between popularity and every attribute is statistically significant, I wondered about the practical significance.
 The correlation between loudness and popularity stands out the most.
 I am also interested in the time aspect of a song.
 I know that people have a short attention span, and was assuming I would see more of a correlation between popularity increasing as a song's length was shorter.